Manufacturing Excel template

 You can also keep recall and discrepancy history for audit-ready records.

-Download the Excel template
+Download free Excel template

 How Excel is used

-What lot traceability looks like in Excel
+What traceability workbooks look like in Excel

 When lot registration, process checks, shipment checks, and history storage stay in one flow, it becomes much easier to avoid misses.